 Tamoxifen is often used to treat breast cancer, but it may also play a role in breast cancer prevention.
 A five-year course of tamoxifen tablets can reduce the risk of developing breast cancer by half.

-However, tamoxifen can have some serious side effects, such as causing blood clots in the legs or lungs, and cancer of the lining of the womb (endometrial cancer), although these side-effects are rare (about 1 in 1000 per year).
+However, tamoxifen can have some rare serious side effects, such as causing blood clots in the legs or lungs, and cancer of the lining of the womb (endometrial cancer), particularly when taken after one goes through menopause.